Jankatay/cipher/README.md

 ./cipher --template-caesar --encode "hello, world" ./cipher --template-caesar --decode "ifmmp, xpsmu"
 ```
-You can also use it as a library. main.c is just a cli frontend in fact.
+You can also use it as a library. cipher.c is simply a frontend, in fact.

 # installation
 Ensure you can run python code fine on your machine to run this program.